KyrianU/Gym-World/README.md

  * [Font awesome] (https://fontawesome.com/) The icons you see on the site were taken from Font Awesome
  * [Pexels](https://www.pexels.com/) [Shuttershock] (https://www.shutterstock.com/)  All images for this project were sourced from Pexels and Shuttershock
  * [Googlefonts] (https://fonts.google.com/) - Where the Roboto and Montserrat font were taking from.
+ * [Amiresponsive](http://ami.responsivedesign.is/) To check how responsive the site is on all devices